Configure Linux subscription discovery - Amazon License Manager

 1. Open the License Manager console at https://console.amazonaws.cn/license-manager/.

-5. If you want to aggregate subscription data across your accounts in Amazon Organizations, select Link Amazon Organizations.
+5. To aggregate subscription data across your accounts in Amazon Organizations, select Link Amazon Organizations.
+This option only appears if Amazon Organizations is configured for your account.

-6. Review and acknowledge the option which grants Amazon License Manager permission to create a service-linked role for Linux subscriptions.
+6. Review and acknowledge the option that grants Amazon License Manager permission to create a service-linked role for Linux subscriptions.

 7. Choose Save configuration.